 The Securities and Exchange Commission (SEC) recently proposed amendments to the financial disclosure requirements included in SEC Regulation S-X (Reg.
 S-X) for acquisitions and disposals of businesses by public companies.
-The amendments are intended to reduce both the complexity of the rules and the burden placed on public companies engaging in these transactions.
+The amendments1 are intended to reduce both the complexity of the rules and the burden placed on public companies engaging in these transactions.

-Current rules require SEC registrants to provide increasing levels of financial information for an acquired business based on increasing levels of “significance” of the acquisition using three tests – an investment test, an asset test and an income test.
-Up to three years of audited financial statements of an acquired company can be required based on the level of significance using these tests.
+Current rules require SEC registrants to provide increasing levels of financial information for an acquired business based on increasing levels of “significance” of the acquisition using three tests – an investment test, an asset test and an income test.2 Up to three years of audited financial statements of an acquired company can be required based on the level of significance using these tests.

 The SEC’s proposed rulemaking would modify the application of these three tests and make other related changes, including:

 - Revising the income test to use after-tax income (instead of pre-tax income) and to add a component based on revenue, which will benefit companies with little or no earnings;

 - Revising the investment test to compare the registrant’s investment in the acquired business to the registrant’s aggregate worldwide market value of voting and non-voting common equity (instead of assets);